agrinevich/viburnum/README.md

 - when ip points to server run "certbot --nginx" to install Let's Encrypt certificate
 - restart nginx

 CMS Viburnum will automatically generate .gmi (and .html) pages for [Gemini](https://gemini.circumlunar.space/) network if you add directory tpl-gmi with .gmi templates.
-In such case you will need to setup Gemini server as well (you can use same TLS certificates for your site in both networks).
+In such case you will need to setup Gemini server as well (you can use same Lets Encrypt TLS certificate for your site in both networks).

 ## Usage